zaproxy/zaproxy-website/site/content/blog/2022-08-30-spider-move/index.md

 ## Functional Improvements for 2.12

 A large number of functional improvements have been made since 2.11.
-Most of which have been a result of efforts related to [Issue 7152](https://github.com/zaproxy/zaproxy/issues/7152) which is backed by bounties via the StackHawk [ZAP Fund](https://www.stackhawk.com/zap-fund/).
+Most of which have been a result of efforts related to [Issue 7152](https://github.com/zaproxy/zaproxy/issues/7152).
-Please feel free to jump in and claim some bounties yourself!
 The following table lists the changes in the Spider's behaviour after said updates.

 The next weekly will include changes allowing users to specify [Irrelevant parameters](https://github.com/zaproxy/zaproxy/pull/4398) which the Spider should ignore when [determining what resources were already visited](/docs/desktop/ui/dialogs/options/spider/#query-parameters-handling).